seewiese/Bee-finder/README.md

 ```

 <br>
-:bulb: <strong>TIPP</strong>:  If you need to extract a timestamp in the generated .csv file, you can utilize the image names (i.e. frame number) in the log-file, as it consists of consecutive numbers by calculating (frame number)/(fps of video)=seconds in the video you can replicate a time stamp for each detection. <br>
+:bulb: <strong>TIPP</strong>:  If you need to extract a timestamp in the generated csv file, you can utilize the image names (i.e. frame number) in the log-file, as it consists of consecutive numbers by calculating (frame number)/(fps of video)=seconds in the video you can replicate a time stamp for each detection. <br>

 :bulb: <strong>TIPP</strong>: If you want to use the bee-finder on videos with 60 fps, an estimate of independent bee flights is calculated by calculating the detections at image margin.
 By generating the median of how many bees were present on the margin per second, an estimate of independent bee flights in and out of the nesting aid is calculated.
 Please note that this bee counter only works with 60 fps.
 <br>